Turkey's govt tells skeptics burned areas will be reforested

 Scorching heat, low humidity and strong winds have fed the fires, which so far have killed eight people and countless animals and destroyed forests.
 Villagers have had to evacuate their homes and livestock, while tourists have fled in boats and cars.
 In the seaside town province of Mugla, where tourist favorite Bodrum is located, seven fires continued.
 In Antalya, at least two fires raged on and two neighborhoods had to be evacuated.

-Flames gathered force with strong, changing winds at the Kemerkoy thermal power station in Mugla’s Milas district, where reporters at the scene said the fire was as close as half a kilometer to the plant.
-Authorities said safety precautions were taken at the plant.
+Two thermal power stations in Mugla’s Milas district have been at risk in the fires, where authorities said safety precautions had been taken.
+The Kemerkoy plant was threatened, with flames approaching as close as half a kilometer.

-An earlier crisis was averted after flames got close to the plant late Tuesday.
-Firefighters and police water cannons, usually used during political protests, fought back the flames overnight other rescue officials dug ditches around the plant.
+Firefighters and police water cannons, usually used during political protests, fought back the flames overnight while other rescue officials dug ditches around the plant.
+The latest crisis was averted Wednesday evening after planes dropped water on nearby flames, but strong and changing winds make the fires unpredictable.

 Videos from an adjacent neighborhood in Milas showed charred, decimated trees while firefighters continued dousing the area with water hoping to prevent another spark from reigniting the fire.